oneeve8/kobble-data/content/problems.md

 Tried to copy and paste instead and that did not work either I lost some files so
 Then I just decided to cut and paste the items into another track and start over.
-After I copied my items into another track,
+After I copied my items into another track, I just deleted that folder and the duplicate items.

+### Kobble Base Tracks